fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 }
 ```

-The return value was not marked as non-Null, so if we search for the details of an unknown
+The return value was marked as <i>Nullable</i>, so if we search for the details of an unknown

 ```js
 query {